sgsbucket/animan-doc/docs/animan/episode_progress.md

 The colour of the box represents the current Stage of the Shot.
 Supervisors can change the Stage colour in the Stages sections on the right.

-The number on each box shows there is additional information for the Shot.
+The number on each box indicates there is additional information for the Shot.
 Users choose what information is shown from the tabs above:

 - Shot#